-The university's twelve-acre Eugene Constantin Campus rests in the beautiful foothills just off the Via Appia about one hour southeast of Rome, where ancient Rome got its start and where Romans and popes take their summer rest.
+The university's 20-acre Eugene Constantin Campus rests in the beautiful foothills just off the Via Appia about one hour southeast of Rome, where ancient Rome got its start and where Romans and popes take their summer rest.

 The Eugene Constantin Rome Campus is located in Due Santi ("The Two Saints"), a historic district south of Rome that was named in honor of Saints Peter and Paul.
 Local archaeological finds from the Roman period suggest that the ancient Romans valued the area for its fresh air and its beautiful countryside.
 They built marvelous suburban villas here that allowed them to escape from the hustle and bustle of the ancient city.
 Archaeological and architectural finds on and near the UD campus itself confirm Due Santi's importance in subsequent centuries as well-from the Middle Ages right through to the Renaissance and Baroque eras.